Simkern/neklab/examples/tpipe/README.md

 To run the case:
 * generate the processor map file `tpipe.ma2` using the tool `genmap` distributed together with `Nek5000`.
+* Add the restart file (not included in this repo to reduce the data footprint) `rsttpipe.fld` which will be the initial guess for the Newton iteration.
 * run the code using the parallel executable provided in `Nek5000/bin/`.